operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/backup.md

 EOF
 ```

-Execute below command to create MariadB Backup instance:
+Step 2: Execute the command below to create an instance of MariaDB Backup.

 ```execute
 kubectl create -f MariaDBBackup.yaml -n my-mariadb-operator-app
 ```

-Output:
+This should display the following output:

 ```
 backup.mariadb.persistentsys/mariadb-backup created
 ```

-This Custom Resource will schedule backup of MariaDB at defined schedule.The Database backup files will be stored at location: '/mnt/backup'.
-This location '/mnt/backup' should be created before applying the Custom Resource.
+Note: The Custom Resource will schedule the backup of MariaDB at a defined interval.
+The Database backup files will be stored at the location: '/mnt/backup'.
+Ensure that you create this location '/mnt/backup' should be created before applying the Custom Resource.

 To Ensure that cronjob is configured correctly, run below command: